Welshy92/rescue-the-royalty/docs/testing.md

 * My Sony Xperia 1 II.
 Android 12.
     * Google Chrome
     * OperaGX

+The following was tested;

+* Initial DOM loaded and page displays and scales base on screen size.

+* Form validation confirmed working and correctly displays hero name on the fight screen.

+* Instructions disappear as intended when the fights begin to clear clutter from the screen.

+* Enemy randomly selected.

+* Random stats for the player and, if selected, Armageddon.

+* All player attacks buttons work and deal correct damage to the enemy based on their resistance/weakness/nullify and the combat message displays correctly.

+* Player correctly takes damage based on their reandomly assigned resistance/weakness and the combat message displays correctly.

+* Player heal does not allow the player to go over 150HP and a seperate message shows for it.

+* Score correctly increments based on player victory or defeat.

+* Player defeat and victory screens both displaying and "fight on" button working correctly.

+* New fight button correctly starts a brand new fight.

+* Info button correctly displayed floating window with play and enemy stats showing correctly the for assosiated enemy + random rolls.
+The close button also works correctly.

+* Reset Score button correctly sets the scores back to 0 without interrupting gameplay.

-Footer testing.
+* Footer testing.
 A check to see that the positioning was correct on all screen sizes and to check to see that the social links were working and opening in a new tab.

 ## **Bugs**